hannigand/react-native-ui-stepper/README.md

 > A stepper control provides a user interface for incrementing or decrementing a value.
 A stepper displays two buttons, one with a minus (“–”) symbol and one with a plus (“+”) symbol.

+**You can now configure your react-native-ui-stepper to be vertical**

 ## Installation
 `npm i react-native-ui-stepper`